 Any quilt that contains areas of calm fabrics such as solids, tone-on-tones and gentle, soothing colours/images will allow the quilting design to stand out.
 Take advantage of the negative space these fabrics provide and embellish your quilt in those areas with feather wreaths, ornate feather patterns, or designs with a great deal of movement.
 Allow the remaining areas a simple, deliberate pattern of movement.
 The combination is striking and very complementary to the quilt as a whole.

-Custom quilting can be a costly option and should be discussed with me at the time you submit your quilt.
+Custom quilting can be a costly option and should be discussed with your chosen quilter at the time you submit your quilt.
 The density and complexity of the custom quilting will determine the cost.

 Example of custom quilting style